TACC-Cloud/agave-docs/docs/index.rst

 ..
-Agave documentation master file, created by sphinx-quickstart on Mon Jul  9 15:39:15 2018.
+Tapis documentation master file, created by sphinx-quickstart on Mon Jul  9 15:39:15 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Tapis (Formerly Agave)
+Tapis (Formerly Tapis)
 =====================

-Tapis (Agave) is an open source, science-as-a-service API platform for powering your digital lab.
+Tapis is an open source, science-as-a-service API platform for powering your digital lab.
 Documentation is presented below:

 .. toctree::
    :maxdepth: 2